What Makes New Orleans So Fun? These Experiences Say It All

 A colorful footpath winds through the Sculpture Garden at New Orleans City Park in Louisiana, USA.
 The path is lined with vibrant green trees, grass, and various plants, creating a lush and inviting environment.
 The colors range from deep greens to bright pops of colorful flowers along the path.

 Brilliantly landscaped, the free sculpture garden at the New Orleans Museum of Art in City Park is a joy to explore.
-This is a great attraction to add to your itinerary if you’ve decided to visit this lovely US city on a budget.
+This is a great attraction to add to your itinerary if you’ve decided to visit this lovely city on a budget.

 Walk on a boardwalk over a pond past a giant skull, sit on a bench next to human forms, and stand before a giant spider or LOVE sculpture.
 The museum itself is wonderful, too.